Hunter × Hunter: 1999 series

-The first Hunter × Hunter anime adaptation was produced by the company Nippon Animation and directed by Kazuhiro Furuhashi, who had previously directed the Rurouni Kenshin television series.
-A total of 62 episodes of Hunter × Hunter were broadcast on the Japanese terrestrial television network Fuji Television from October 16, 1999 to March 31, 2001 during the same Saturday evening timeslot as the anime version of Togashi's previous series YuYu Hakusho.
+The first Hunter × Hunter anime adaptation was produced by Nippon Animation and directed by Kazuhiro Furuhashi, who had previously directed the Rurouni Kenshin television series.
+A total of 62 episodes of Hunter × Hunter were broadcast on the Japanese terrestrial television network Fuji Television from October 16, 1999, to March 31, 2001, during the same Saturday evening timeslot as the anime adaptation of Togashi's previous series YuYu Hakusho.
 Additionally, Hunter × Hunter has aired on the satellite television station Animax.
 Although it closely follows the manga, the violence in the anime version is lessened for younger audiences.
-Marvelous Entertainment has released all episodes of the series in Japan on DVD in 13 separate volumes between September 20, 2000 and September 19, 2001.
+Marvelous Entertainment released all episodes of the series in Japan on DVD in 13 separate volumes between September 20, 2000, and September 19, 2001.

 Viz Media licensed the Hunter × Hunter anime for distribution in the Region 1 market, with English voice-work handled by the Ocean Group at Blue Water Studios in Calgary, Alberta, Canada.
-The series was released on four DVD boxed sets from December 9, 2008, to December 1, 2009.
+The series was released on four DVD box sets from December 9, 2008, to December 1, 2009.
 Starting with the second set, Viz partnered with Warner Home Video to distribute the DVDs.
 Hunter × Hunter began airing in the United States on the Funimation Channel in the spring of 2009.